 The findings from her focus groups were eye-opening:

 So, we listened to the voices of our fellow students and took action!
 After receiving a well-deserved Student Ambassador Award from the Center for Integrative Learning, Olivia worked with faculty, staff, and administrators to create the SEX[Ed] program.
-We want to make sure that everyone knows about the vital sexual health resources available to them, and we’ve worked hard to provide you with a wide range of educational options that fit your needs and preferences!
+We want to make sure that everyone knows how to protect themselves from unwanted pregnancies, STIs, and HIV – but also how to maximize pleasure, communication, and mutual respect, regardless of whether you’re in a long-term relationship or hooking up with someone new.
+We’ve worked hard to provide you with a ton of information, links, and resources that can help you reach those goals!

 The information on this site is for educational purposes only.
 It does not replace a personal relationship with a licensed health care provider and is not intended to provide medical advice.
 We strongly recommend that you make your health care decisions based on your own research and knowledge of your body, in collaboration with one or more licensed health care providers.